-Statement of Intent
+Statement of intent

-Wootton St Andrew's C of E Primary School is required to keep and process certain information about staff members, pupils and parents/carers in accordance with legal obligations under the United Kingdom General Data Protection Regulation (UK GDPR).
-We may, from time to time, be required to share personal information about staff, pupils and parents/carers with other organisations, mainly the LA, other schools and educational bodies, and potentially social services.
-This policy is in place to ensure all staff and governors are aware of their responsibilities in relation to the core principles of the UK GDPR.
+Wootton St Andrew's C of E Primary School is required to keep and process certain information about staff members and pupils in accordance with legal obligations under the General Data Protection Regulation (GDPR).
+We may, from time to time, be required to share personal information about staff or pupils with other organisations, mainly the LA, other schools and educational bodies, and potentially social services.
+This policy is in place to ensure all staff and governors are aware of their responsibilities in relation to the core principles of the GDPR.

-This policy complies with the requirements set out in the UK GDPR, which came into effect on 1st January 2021.
+This policy complies with the requirements set out in the GDPR, which came into effect on 25 May 2018.

-Legal Framework
+Legal framework